Provable Diffusion Posterior Sampling for Bayesian Inversion: Numerical Experiments

-Last but not least, we investigate the impact of the terminal time $T$ on sampling performance, aiming to validate the theoretical trade-off discussed in Section~\ref{section:method:posterior:sampling}.
-Theorem~\ref{theorem:duality} demonstrates the importance of the choice of the terminal time $T$.
-Specifically, the terminal time $T$ must be large enough ($T > \underline{t}$) to ensure the terminal posterior density $q_{T}(\cdot|\vy)$ satisfies log-Sobolev inequality, which is necessary for the convergence of the warm-start Langevin sampler~\eqref{section:method:warm:Langevin:score}.
-Simultaneously, it must be small enough ($T < \bar{t}$) to guarantee the log-concavity of the posterior denoising density $p_t(\cdot|\vx, \vy)$ for all $t \in (0, T)$, which is crucial for the convergence of our Monte Carlo score estimator~\eqref{eq:posterior:score:estimate}.
+We investigate the impact of the terminal time $T$ on sampling performance, validating the theoretical trade-off from Theorem~\ref{theorem:duality}: $T$ must be large enough ($T>\underline{t}$) for the log-Sobolev inequality of $q_{T}(\cdot\given\vy)$, yet small enough ($T<\bar{t}$) for log-concavity of the denoising density $p_{t}(\cdot\given\vx,\vy)$.
+Figure~\ref{fig:ablation} shows the ablation on the Gaussian deblurring task for two representative images.

-To demonstrate this trade-off, we perform an ablation study on the Gaussian deblurring task, with results for two representative images shown in Figure~\ref{fig:ablation}.
-The plots clearly show that for very small $T$ (e.g., $T < 0.05$), both PSNR and SSIM metrics are poor, which aligns with the theoretical difficulty of sampling from a terminal posterior density $q_{T}(\cdot|\vy)$ that either possesses a large log-Sobolev constant or fails to satisfy the inequality entirely.
-As $T$ increases, performance rapidly improves and enters a stable plateau of near-optimal results for $T$ within an intermediate range (approximately $0.05$ to $1.0$).
-This region represents the practical ``sweet point'' where both theoretical conditions are met.
-However, if $T$ becomes too large ($T > 1.0$), performance begins to degrade, which can be attributed to the loss of log-concavity in the posterior denoising density that compromises the score estimation accuracy.
-These empirical findings provide strong evidence for our theoretical analysis and underscore the importance of selecting a well-balanced $T$.
+The plots reveal three distinct regimes.
+For very small $T$ (e.g., $T<0.05$), both PSNR and SSIM are poor, consistent with the theoretical prediction that the terminal posterior $q_{T}(\cdot\given\vy)$ either possesses a large log-Sobolev constant or fails to satisfy the inequality entirely, making the warm-start sampler ineffective.
+As $T$ increases, performance rapidly improves and enters a stable plateau of near-optimal results for $T\approx 0.05$--$1.0$, representing the practical ``sweet spot'' where both theoretical conditions from Theorem~\ref{theorem:duality} are simultaneously met.
+However, for $T>1.0$, performance begins to degrade as the posterior denoising density $p_{t}(\cdot\given\vx,\vy)$ loses log-concavity, compromising the accuracy of the Monte Carlo score estimator.
+These findings provide empirical validation of our theoretical analysis and underscore the importance of selecting a well-balanced terminal time.